Learning normalized image densities via dual score matching: Introduction

 Here, we leverage the power of diffusion models to develop a robust and efficient framework for directly learning a normalized energy model from image data.
-We approximate the energy with a deep neural network that takes as input both a noisy image and the corresponding noise variance, and derive two separate objectives by differentiating with respect to these two inputs.
-The first is a denoising objective, as used in diffusion models.
-The second is novel and ensures consistency of the energy estimates across noise levels, which we show to be critical for obtaining accurate and normalized energies.
+We approximate the energy with a deep network that takes as input both a noisy image and the corresponding noise variance, and derive two separate objectives.
+The first, obtained by differentiating with respect to the noisy image, is a denoising objective (as used in diffusion models).
+The second, obtained by differentiating with respect to the noise variance, ensures consistency of the energy estimates across noise levels, which we show to be critical for obtaining accurate and normalized energies.
 We optimize the sum of the two, in a procedure that we refer to as ``\emph{dual} score matching''.
-We also propose a novel architecture for energy estimation by computing the inner product of the output of a score network with its input image.
-This preserves the inductive biases of the base score network, leading to equal or superior denoising performance (and thus sample quality).
+We also propose a novel architecture for energy, computed as the inner product of the input and output images of a score network.
+This preserves the inductive biases of the base score network, leading to equal or superior denoising performance (and thus, sample quality).